Big relief: Labourers can work within state after screening says MHA

 New Delhi, Apr 20: The Union Home Ministry has allowed the intra-state movement of migrant labourers residing in relief camps and shelters to their respective work paces.

-However the Ministry said that this would be allowed if they are found to be asymptomatic.
+However, the Ministry said that this would be allowed if they are found to be asymptomatic.

 Thorough screening must be done, before allowing the movement of migrant labourers within the states, the MHA also said.